 - 1/2 cup molasses

 - 3 cups eggnog

 - 1 (5.1 ounce package) instant vanilla pudding mix

 - 1/2 cup white sugar

 - 2 teaspoons vanilla extract

-- Crumble ½ of the gingerbread into the bottom of a trifle bowl or a large glass bowl.
-Spread ½ of the eggnog pudding over the gingerbread, then spread ½ of the whipped cream on top of the pudding.
+Crumble 1/2 of the gingerbread into the bottom of a trifle bowl, large glass bowl, or a 9x13 dish.
+Spread 1/2 of the eggnog pudding over the gingerbread, then spread 1/2 of the whipped cream on top of the pudding.
 Repeat the layers with the remaining gingerbread, pudding, and whipped cream.
 Refrigerate 6 hours or overnight.

 Sprinkle the top with the raspberries and cookie crumbs before serving.
 Makes around 10 cups of dessert so make sure your trifle bowl can hold that much.